craigsdennis/notebooks-cloudflare-workers-ai/deepseek-coder-exploration.md

 ### Configuring your environment

-To use the API you'll need your [Cloudflare Account ID](https://dash.cloudflare.com) (head to Workers & Pages > Overview > Account details > Account ID) and a [Workers AI enabled API Token](https://dash.cloudflare.com/profile/api-tokens).
+To use the API you'll need your [Cloudflare Account ID](https://dash.cloudflare.com).
+Head to AI > Workers AI page and press the "Use REST API".
+This page will let you create a new API Token and copy your Account ID.

-If you want to add these files to your environment, you can create a new file named `.env`
+If you want to add these values to your environment variables, you can **create a new file** named `.env` and this notebook will read those values.

 ```bash
 CLOUDFLARE_API_TOKEN="YOUR-TOKEN"
 CLOUDFLARE_ACCOUNT_ID="YOUR-ACCOUNT-ID"
 ```

+Otherwise you can just enter the values securely when prompted below.

 ```python